Skip to main content

 @Bean

-@ConditionalOnProperty(name = "brobot.mock", havingValue = "false", matchIfMissing = true)
+@ConditionalOnProperty(name = "brobot.core.mock", havingValue = "false", matchIfMissing = true)

 public RealActionExecutor realActionExecutor() {